-Content covered in a Citizens' Academy are as unique as the areas they cover, so their approach to information dissemination may also vary.
+Content covered in a citizens' academy is as unique as the areas it covers, so the approach to information dissemination may also vary.
 Each planning law enforcement representative or zone liaison should make a point of gaining a good working knowledge of the community in its zone or area.
 With the flow of information coming from local law enforcement to the local community, careful listening and discussion in advance will help law enforcement devise an effective communication approach.
 A meeting between local law enforcement and the citizens' academy coordinator is recommended to keep the approach under review.